13 Tips for Managing Diabetes

 11. Flu shot

 People with diabetes are at an increased risk for flu complications, even if their diabetes is well managed.
-The Flu vaccine has been shown to reduce your risk of getting sick with the flu and reduces your risk of hospitalization and other serious complications if you do become sick.
+The flu vaccine has been shown to reduce your risk of getting sick with the flu and reduces your risk of hospitalization and other serious complications if you do become sick.

 13. Kidney test

 In some cases, diabetes can lead to kidney disease which is why it is important to have yearly kidney tests.
 These tests include a urine test to detect protein in your urine and a blood test to see how well your kidneys are functioning.
+This test will also be completed at your annual check-up.

 Type 2 diabetes is a challenging condition, but you can keep your symptoms in check by sticking to a routine schedule both daily and throughout the year.
-Work with your healthcare provider to set up a care schedule or make a commitment to stick your plan if you already have one.
+Work with your healthcare provider to set up a care schedule or make a commitment to stick to your plan if you already have one.
 Looking for more tips and education?
 Click the button below to team up with a diabetes educator or join a support group.